hollow-earth/hollow-earth/README.md

 ---

 ### 🏆 Chaosball *(McGameJam 2021 — 3rd Place)*
-A local multiplayer party game developed in 48 hours that earned **3rd place** at McGameJam 2021.
+A Double Trouble shooter clone developed in 48 hours that earned **3rd place** at McGameJam 2021.

 **Built with:** Unity · C#